IRNAS/ifremer-wave-firmware/README.md

 # ESP32

-For usage with the ESP32 board un [ifremer_wave.ino](https://github.com/IRNAS/ifremer-wave-firmware/blob/master/ifremer_wave.ino).
-Same libraries are needed, except from HDC2080.h and HDC2080.cpp, LIS2DH12.h and LIS2DH12.cpp, ensors.ino and comms.ino files.
+For usage with the ESP32 board run [ifremer_wave.ino](https://github.com/IRNAS/ifremer-wave-firmware/blob/master/ifremer_wave.ino) main.
+Same libraries are needed, except from HDC2080.h and HDC2080.cpp, LIS2DH12.h and LIS2DH12.cpp, sensors.ino and comms.ino files.
 There is no support for the LoraWan communication.

 The folowing changes are needed:
 * To enable SD card logging, add SD.h and FS.h libraries and uncoment ```#define SD_CARD``` inside wave_analyser.h file.
 * To enable debug printout, comment ```#define STM32_BOARD``` inside debug_print.h file.

 It will wakeup the device every TIME_TO_SLEEP seconds (default 300 s) and take measurments.
-Rotated Z-axis acceleration and final data are stored to SD card.
+Rotated Z-axis acceleration and final data are stored to the SD card.